aymgal/COOLEST/docs/index.md

 # Welcome to the COOLEST documentation!

-COOLEST stands for **COde-independent Organized LEns STandard** and its goal is to accelerate strong gravitational lensing research by provided a unifying standard to express lens models.
+COOLEST stands for **COde-independent Organized LEns STandard** and its goal is to accelerate strong gravitational lensing research by providing a unifying standard to express lens models.

 ```{warning}
 This documentation is currently in progress, so expect changes in the following weeks!